-One unique spot in her garden showing that its soil already managed.
+One unique spot in her garden shows that its soil is already managed.
 There appeared that the Kales has already started growing.
-One of her products is Kale Juice that already became our favorite.
-There is also other options like Turmeric, “Kedondong”, Guava, Sapodilla, Passion Fruit etc.
+One of her products is Kale Juice that already became our favourite.
+There are also other options like Turmeric, “Kedondong”, Guava, Sapodilla, Passion Fruit etc.

-Composting & Seedling Spot are where all the magic happen.
+Composting & Seedling Spot are where all the magic happens.
 Nana showed us where all of the organic waste turns into compost.
-She told us that she even collects the leaves from her neighboring area.
+She told us that she even collects the leaves from her neighbouring area.

-The other great idea is using the shredded grass cover the soil.
+The other great idea is to use the shredded grass to cover the soil.
 So it becomes the top layer of the soil functioning as organic matter.

 Additionally, becoming a farmer doesn’t mean that you cannot implement a zero-waste lifestyle.
 She does integrate it in some ways, for instance:

-1. Instead of using plastic bottles as a packaging, Nana uses glass bottle that her customers can return on the next Juice delivery.
+1. Instead of using plastic bottles as packaging, Nana uses glass bottles that her customers can return on the next Juice delivery best site.
 So far, her customers are mostly from Mataram & Senggigi.

 2. Using the reusable bag for delivery.
 Nana really knows the bad impact of single-use pollution.
 This is indeed indirectly educating her customers.
 We swap the bag on each new delivery.

 3. By growing foods locally by herself she automatically (indirectly) reduces the probability of plastic use compared with people who don’t grow foods themselves.

 4. Her venture can be considered as a practice of Circular Economy.
 A circular economy is an economic system aimed at minimizing waste and making the most of resources.